Hartvik90/3DPiratBay/README.md

 Winner:
 May collect barrels from the defeated boat, as long as space is available.
 Any extra items are returned to the lot.
+If you initiate and win a battle, you can have another turn.

-Island Fight:
+Island Battle:
-If you dock at another player's harbor, initiate a fight.
+You initiate a battle if you dock to another player's island.
-If you loose, your boat is sent back to their home harbor.
+If you loose the battle, your boat is sent back to your home harbor.
-All inventory is returned to the lot.
+Cannons are then returned to the resource island lot.
+Barrels are floating on to their players harbor.

-If you win, you can gather canons or resource barrels from their inventory on your boat.
+If you win, you can gather resource barrels from their inventory to your boat.